froscon/engelsystem/.github/README.md

 ### Minor stuff

+Our fork does a few other rather simple changes:

 - Add the FrOSCon logo as favicon and volunteer icon
 - Grant database privileges on all `helferinnensystem%` to simplify typical